danielbrendel/aquashell-homepage/app/resources/md/reference.md

 wnd_setformtitle "form handle" "new title"; #Updates the form title with the given text

+wnd_setformicon "form handle" "icon file"; #Sets the icon file of the form

 wnd_setcomppos "form handle" "component type" "component name" x y; #Sets the new position of a form component

 wnd_setcompres "form handle" "component type" "component name" w h; #Sets the new resolution of a form component